FAQs

 Q: I received a letter from The Department of Economics saying that I was accepted but when I tried to register for classes the system didn’t recognize me.

 A: When the Department of Economics makes an admissions decision we notify both the student and the Admissions Department which has a heavy volume of Admissions each semester.
-If there is a delay in your paperwork please contact the Academic Advisor at econgrad@unm.edu, so that he can check on the paperwork.
+If there is a delay in your paperwork please contact the graduate advisor at econgrad@unm.edu, so that they can check on the paperwork.

 Q. I received a letter of Admission from the Department of Admissions but have not heard from the Department of Economics.